Scar1Pet/GettingAndCleaningData/CodeBook.md

 Original Data Description:
 [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-An R script was generated (`run_analysis.R`) to accomplish the specific course instructions:
+An R script was generated, `run_analysis.R`, to accomplish the specific course instructions:

 1: Merge the training and the test sets to create one data set.
 2: Extract only the measurements on the mean and standard deviation for each measurement.